sudnya/video-classifier/minerva-technical-documentation.md

 b.)
 The Multilevel optimizer uses a greedy heurisitc with simulated annealing & local search (with tabu search)

 ### The linear algebra library

+ The linear algebra library leverages the optimized Matrix operations from pre-existing implementations.
+The smallest unit for calculations in the neural network & optimizer is the Matrix.
+The linear algebra library translates these into calls to the Matrix library.

 ### The video library

+ OpenCV is used for all the image processing required in this project.
+The input video is converted into a series of images.
+These images are then converted to a lower resolution & then finally to a matrix of pixel values.

 ### The model builder

+ At each of the following steps, the neural network generated is written out to the disk.
+The network is a represented as a model with various attributes & their corresponding values.
+This model is then serialized & written to a file.
+ Writing these models decouples each step & thus allows the capability of resuming with the help of a model file.
+Eg: The unsupervised learning step takes many hours of running video to automatically generate a feature selector neural network.
+This network can be saved to a file & then reused with different sets of training data to create a classification neural network.
+This saves the time required to rerun the unsupervised learning step.

 ### The supervised learning module
 ### The unsupervised learning module
 ### The classification module